 If you have particular dietary requirements, please let us know in advance and we can try to arrange some alternative dishes for you if required.
 When you arrive on the resort, please remind our Front Desk or our Restaurant Manager / Assistant Manager of your dietary requirements and they will in turn remind the kitchen.
 If you have very particular needs, we can arrange for our Head Chef to discuss your options and needs with you when you arrive.

 + Can we bring our own alcohol?

-Batu Batu serves a good range of wines, beers and cocktails in our restaurant and bar.
-If you would like to bring your own bottle, our restaurant charges RM 100+ corkage per bottle of wine and RM 150+ per bottle of spirits or champagne.
+Batu Batu serves a good range of wines, beers and cocktails in our resort.
+If you would like to bring your own bottle at the restaurant, bars, Long Beach bar area and at the poolside, we charge RM 25+ per beer, RM 100+ corkage per bottle of wine and RM 150+ per bottle of spirits or champagne.

 Families at Batu Batu